Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Experimental Study

 We carry out the similar experiment to the one in Section \uppercase\expandafter{\romannumeral2}-A to illustrate the effect of proposed dual-pathway model on dictionary learning.
 As shown in Fig. 4(a), we try to display all learned atoms in the same way as Fig. 1(a).
-However, we can see that none of atom pairs exhibit opposite patterns at the same spatial location, which is very different from the plain rectifier model.
-Notice that although the atoms in some pairs look like each other, their locations are different.
+However, we can see that none of atom pairs exhibit opposite patterns, which is very different from the plain rectifier model.
 Fig. 4(b) presents the histogram of all angles between different atoms, which demonstrates that all atoms are quite orthogonal to each other.
-The atoms with relatively big angles close to 180 degrees do not exist.

-Then we randomly choose a neuron (corresponding to the atom in the white box in Fig. 4(a)) and depict its hidden activations in Fig. 4(c).
+Then we randomly choose a atom in the white box in Fig. 4(a) and depict its hidden activations in Fig. 4(c).
 We plot the activations prior to rectifier nonlinearity of original neuron and its companion neuron using dashed lines.
 We can see that they detect the opposite patterns in input respectively, which is similar to plain rectifier network.
 Whereas the equivalent neuron combines their functions and yields responses according to the polarities of the input.
 This mechanism enables one single neuron to encode both opposite patterns simultaneously.
-The results of this comparative experiment suggest that dual-pathway architecture promote the efficiency of information capturing from the input and hence may help recovering the noisy data compared to single-pathway network.

-To evaluate the effect of dual-pathway architecture on patch restoration, we compute the root mean square error (RMSE) averaged on 20000 test patches of both models.
-We vary the overcompleteness ratio from $1\times$ to $8\times$ to observe the impact of dictionary scales on the performance gains.
-Thus the number of dictionary atoms ranges from 100 to 800.
-As shown in Fig. 5, we can see that the proposed dual-pathway architecture indeed provides greater efficiency of extracting information and yields lower reconstruction error as expected, although the improvement decreases as the dictionary scale increases.
+The results of this comparative experiment suggest two advantages of dual-pathway architecture.
+One is the removal of the redundancy in the learned dictionary caused by rectifier's one-sided property.
+Whereas, experimentally we find that such redundancy becomes less serious when the dictionary is highly overcomplete.
+This might be due to the fact that greater flexibility is provided in capturing structure from the data in higher dimension.
+Thus for one specific pattern, its representation is on longer unique and there is no need for a neuron which exactly matches it.
+The other advantage is that because both opposite patterns can activate one neuron, there is greater chance to update the corresponding weights.
+This may promote the efficiency of model training.